rousan/vector.svg/README.md

 * `listener` : a Javascript function which receives a `window.Event` object when event is fired,

-* `context` : `this` value when listener is called.
+* `context` : `this` value when the listener is called.
 Default value is element itself,

 * `useCapture` : a `Boolean` value indicating that events of this type will be dispatched to the registered listener before being dispatched to any `EventTarget` beneath it in the DOM tree.